 The Clean Plant Center Northwest holds and maintains a foundation collection of virus-tested, G1-level Pome and Stone Fruit accessions at Washington State University’s Irrigated Agriculture Research and Extension Center in Prosser, WA.
-These accessions are maintained in insect-proof screenhouses to prevent reinfection, and are regularly tested to ensure their cleanliness.
+These accessions are maintained in insect-proof screen houses to prevent reinfection and are regularly tested to ensure cleanliness.
 Accessions held in the foundation collection are available for sale and distribution to growers and nurseries across the United States.

 All available accessions have undergone a series of diagnostic assays to ensure that they are free of economically important viruses and virus-like organisms.
-Please click on the following link for a list of currently available Public Pome and Stone fruit accessions.
+Please click on the following link for the list of Tree Fruit accessions.

-Please note that this list contains only accessions that have reached full release status and are presently available; accessions that are in progress, or accessions that have been removed, are not shown.
+Please note that this list contains only accessions that have reached full release status and are presently available; accessions in progress, or accessions that have been removed, are not shown.

 Ordering and Distribution

 The CPCNW has three defined Pome and Stone fruit sale/distribution periods throughout the year.
 These are: